 - Reactions to fears that manifest physically, such as excessive sweating, rapid heartbeat, tightness in the chest, or shortness of breath.

-In boys, androphobia can manifest as attachment tantrums, crying, or a refusal to leave the mother or get close to a man.
+In boys, Androphobia can manifest as attachment tantrums, crying, or a refusal to leave the mother or be close to a man.

-The effect of the treatment will be achieved only after the complete elimination of fear and that in the future it will not prevent a woman from forging relationships with men.
+The effect of the treatment will be achieved only after the complete elimination of fear, and in the future, it will not prevent a woman from forging relationships with men.

-The psychotherapist will help identify the cause of men’s fear and offer an effective treatment course.
+The psychotherapist will help identify the cause of men’s fear and offer a practical treatment course.

 Exposure therapy is designed to change the way you conceive of men.